-Below features apply to all types of systems when DVCC is enabled: Offgrid, Backup, ESS, marine and others.
-And applies to all types of batteries: lead batteries as well as lithium batteries, both with and without a CAN-bus BMS connected to the Victron system.
+These features apply to all types of systems when DVCC is enabled: with or without ESS Assistant, and with lead or other normal batteries as well as when an intelligent CAN-bus BMS connected battery is installed:

+Limit charge current

-- A user-configurable maximum charge current setting.
+This is a user-configurable maximum charge current setting.
 It works across the whole system.
-MPPTs are automatically prioritized over the mains/generator.
+MPPT Solar Chargers are automatically prioritized over the mains/generator.

+Particulars:

 In case a CANBUS-BMS is connected and the BMS requests a maximum charge current that is different from the user-configurable setting, the lower of the two will be used.

-This setting is available in the "Settings → "System Setup" menu on the Venus-device.
+This setting is available in the "Settings → "System Setup" menu on the GX device.

 Note that this mechanism only works for Victron inverter/chargers and Solar chargers.
-Other chargers, such as Skyllai's are not controlled and also their charge current is not taken into account.
+Other chargers, such as Skylla-i's are not controlled and also their charge current is not taken into account.
 Same for devices of that are not connected to the GX device, such as an alternator.
+Worded differently: the total charge current of the inverter/chargers and all MPPTs will be controlled, nothing else.
+Any other sources will be extra charge current, not accounted for, also not when installing a BMV or other battery monitor.

+In all situations, the maximum charge limit configured in a device itself, ie. the Charge current limit set with VictronConnect or VEConfigure for the Solar chargers or Inverter/chargers will still be in effect.
+An example to illustrate: in case there is only an Inverter/charger in the system, and in VEConfigure is charge current is configured to 50 Amps.
+And on the GX Device, a limit of 100A is configured, then the working limit will be 50 Amps.

+Shared Voltage Sense (SVS)

-Ofcourse, in theory it might be possible to use the BMV current reading to somewhat overcome this limitation; but thats not so easy to make stable; and hence we've decided to not go there.
-Worded differently: the total charge current of the inverter/chargers and all MPPTs will be controlled.
-Any other sources will be extra charge current, not accounted for, also not when installing a BMV or other battery monitor. - Shared voltage sense (SVS) for VE.Bus devices and VE.Direct Solar Chargers. - The system automatically selects the best available voltage measurement.
-It will use the voltage from the BMS or a BMV battery monitor, if possible, otherwise it will use the battery voltage reported by the VE.Bus system. - $\circ\,$ The voltage displayed on the GUI reflects the same voltage measurement. - Shared Voltage Sense (SVS) is by default enabled when DVCC is enabled.
-It can be disabled with a switch in the Settings → System Setup menu.
+Works with VE.Bus devices and VE.Direct Solar Chargers.

+The system automatically selects the best available voltage measurement.
+It will use the voltage from the BMS or a BMV battery monitor, if possible, otherwise it will use the battery voltage reported by the VE.Bus system.

+The voltage displayed on the GUI reflects the same voltage measurement.

+Shared Voltage Sense (SVS) is by default enabled when DVCC is enabled.
+It can be disabled with a switch in the Settings $\rightarrow$ System Setup menu.

+Shared Temperature Sense (STS)

+tbd

-4.3 Features for systems using a CAN-bus BMS systems
+4.5 DVCC Features when using CAN-bus BMS Battery